 The history of archtop guitars is rich and colorful, reflecting the evolution of music and the preferences of musicians over time.

-From Banjo to Guitar in Jazz Bands
+From Banjo to Guitar

 In the early days of jazz music, banjos were the go-to instruments for rhythm sections in orchestras.
 Mainly because of their bright and punchy sound that could cut through the mix.